buttondown/docs/README.md

 You can check your Node version by running `node -v` in your command line.

-> Docs v2 is running on Node `18.11.0`
+> Docs v2 is running on Node `20.10.0`

 **Check your NPM version**
-You can check your Node version by running `npm -v` in your command line.
+You can check your NPM version by running `npm -v` in your command line.

 **Clear the server cache**
 Run `just clear_cache` to reset Next.js